Differentially Private Learning Needs Hidden State (Or Much Faster Convergence)

 \end{reptheorem}

-\begin{proof} We first observe that for any batch index $j_0 = 0,\cdots, n/b - 1$, the privacy bound for data points in batch $B^{j_0}$ in \cref{alg:noisymBGD_shuffle} (that has $K$ epochs) is equivalent to the privacy bound for data points in the batch $B^0$ after $\K-1$ epochs and $n/b - j_0$ iterations in \cref{alg:noisymBGD_shuffle}.
-That is, if $R_\alpha(\theta_k^{j}\lVert {\theta'}_k^{j})\leq \eps_\kk^{j}(\alpha)$ is an upper bound for the R\'enyi divergence between distributions of parameters $\theta_k^j$ and ${\theta'}_k^j$ in running \cref{alg:noisymBGD_shuffle} on neighboring datasets $D$ and $D'$, when the differing data point between $D$ and $D'$ is contained in the mini-batch $B^0$, then the privacy bound $\eps$ for data points in the mini-batch $B^{j_0}$ of \cref{alg:noisymBGD_shuffle} satisfies
+\begin{proof} We first observe that for any batch index $j_0 = 0,\cdots, n/b - 1$, the privacy bound for data points in batch $B^{j_0}$ in \cref{alg:noisymBGD} (that has $K$ epochs) is equivalent to the privacy bound for data points in the batch $B^0$ after $\K-1$ epochs and $n/b - j_0$ iterations in \cref{alg:noisymBGD}.
+That is, if $R_\alpha(\theta_k^{j}\lVert {\theta'}_k^{j})\leq \eps_\kk^{j}(\alpha)$ is an upper bound for the R\'enyi divergence between distributions of parameters $\theta_k^j$ and ${\theta'}_k^j$ in running \cref{alg:noisymBGD} on neighboring datasets $D$ and $D'$, when the differing data point between $D$ and $D'$ is contained in the mini-batch $B^0$, then the privacy bound $\eps$, for running \cref{alg:noisymBGD} on neighboring datasets $D$ and $D'$ that differs in a point in the mini-batch $B^{j_0}$, satisfies

 where the last inequality is by composition of R\'enyi DP guarantees.